 A bookie makes money by taking a share from wagers that players make called vig.
 While winning players get more money than they wagered, it does not come from the bookie’s pocket.
 Instead, it comes from the money lost by losing bettors.

 Thus, a bookie must balance all sides of a wager; otherwise, it will win more than losing bets.
-Then, the bookie owner will have to go back to his pocket to pay out winnings.
+Then, the bookie owner will have to go back into his pocket to pay out winnings.

 The bookie has to take its share of the winning and pay its sports betting software provider.
 The fee is dependent on how many play at the sportsbook.